harrisonized/harrisonized.github.io/_posts/2019-06-25-sf-rent-petitions.md

 The forecasting techniques presented here are invaluable tools in my collection of data science techniques and can generalize to any kind of data involving time-series.

+If you're interested, please check out the github repository [here](https://github.com/harrisonized/sf-rent-petitions).
 I hope you enjoyed this tutorial, and happy predicting!